Lynnwood City Center station: Services

-Lynnwood City Center station is the northern terminus of the 1 Line, which runs north–south through the University of Washington campus, Downtown Seattle, the Rainier Valley, and Seattle–Tacoma International Airport.
-It is 22 stations north of Angle Lake, the southern terminus; Mountlake Terrace is the next southbound station.
+Lynnwood City Center station is the northern terminus of the 1 Line, which runs north–south through the University of Washington campus, Downtown Seattle, the Rainier Valley, Seattle–Tacoma International Airport, and Federal Way.
+It is 25 stations north of Federal Way Downtown, the southern terminus; Mountlake Terrace is the next southbound station.
 Trains on the 1 Line serve Lynnwood City Center station twenty hours a day on weekdays and Saturdays, from 5:00 a.m. to 1:00 a.m.; and eighteen hours on Sundays, from 6:00 a.m. to midnight.
 During regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of twelve to fifteen minutes in the early morning and at night.
 During weekends, 1 Line trains arrive at Lynnwood City Center station every ten minutes during midday hours and every twelve to fifteen minutes during mornings and evenings.
 The station is approximately 28 minutes from Westlake station in Downtown Seattle and 65 minutes from SeaTac/Airport station.

 The station is a major hub for buses in Snohomish County operated by Community Transit, which operates 921 daily trips that travel through or terminate.
 In 2016, prior to the completion of light rail service, more than 40 percent of Community Transit's bus routes served the transit center, with 500 total buses passing through each day.
 Buses arrived at Lynnwood Transit Center at an average frequency of every three minutes during peak periods.

 The Swift Orange Line, a bus rapid transit service, connects the station to Edmonds College, Alderwood Mall, and Mill Creek.
 The network was restructured in September 2024 following the opening of the light rail station to replace express routes that had continued south to Northgate station and Downtown Seattle.
 These include all-day express routes to Marysville and Stanwood and peak-only routes that serve Mill Creek and Lake Stevens.
 Community Transit launched a ride-hailing service, called "Zip", in 2022 to serve Lynnwood with a focus on connections between the transit center and local destinations.
 The regional Sound Transit Express system also truncated its routes at Lynnwood City Center station and provides all-day access to Everett Station and peak-only trips to Seaway Transit Center in Everett.

 During disruptions to Link light rail service, bus shuttles are used between stations at designated stops.
 At Lynnwood City Center station, Bay D3 is used by the shuttles.